Herne Hill, Victoria

 Herne Hill is a residential suburb of Geelong, Victoria, Australia.
 At the 2016 census, Herne Hill had a population of 3,413.
 It is in the federal Division of Corio, and its postcode is 3218.

-The former Geelong Protestant and Orphan Asylum and common school was built in 1855 - one of the first four orphanages set up in Victoria during the 1850s.
+The former Geelong Protestant and Orphan Asylum and Common School was built in 1855, and was one of four orphanages set up in Victoria during the 1850s.

-The orphan asylum site was acquired by Portland Cement in 1933.
+After the orphanage moved to a new site in 1933, the building was acquired by the Australian Portland Cement Company Limited.
+It is heritage listed.

-Herne Hill's suburban growth came after World War II.
+Suburban growth in Herne Hill came about after World War II.

-The State primary and Catholic primary schools opened in 1954 and 1955, and a State technical school opened in 1954.
-The Catholic Brigidine Sisters opened a convent and Clonard College in 1956.
+The state primary and Catholic primary schools opened in 1954 and 1955, and a state technical school opened in 1954.
+In 1956, the Catholic Brigidine Sisters opened a convent and the associated Clonard College.